AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-app-isolation.md

 ---
 title: Application Isolation Annotation | Commerce Testing
-description:
+description: Change application state in Adobe Commmerce and Magento Open Source test environments with this DocBlock annotation.
 ---

-# Application isolaltion annotation
+# Application isolation annotation

 An application state can be changed during test execution.
 Such changes can cause a false test failure.

 The integration testing framework keeps the tests isolated and provides optimal performance by default.
 Isolation is managed using the `@magentoAppIsolation` annotation.